 The bounce rate definition might seem simple enough to the more meticulous reader, but it can be a bit confusing to most of us.
 Bounce rate is single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.

-That was fancy robot talk that basically translates to, “People come to your site, hit a page, then get out of dodge.”
-Google Analytics calculates its own version of bounce rate by dividing the number of single visits to a page during a specific period over the total number of visits to the same page in the same period of time.
+That was fancy robot talk that translates to, “People come to your site, hit a page, then get out of dodge.”
+Google Analytics calculates its version of the bounce rate by dividing the number of single visits to a page during a specific period over the total number of visits to the same page in the same period.

 One can deduce that having a high bounce rate is bad for business while having a moderate to low bounce rate is fine and dandy, but it’s not clear-cut.